KeratinL/calculator/README.md

 Make it look nice!
 This is a great project to practice your CSS skills.
 At least make the operations a different color from the keypad buttons.
 Add a “backspace” button, so the user can undo if they click the wrong number.
 Add keyboard support!

+create a switch statement that checks if an operator is equal to one of the functions for each case call the corresponding function while passing in the number arguments will I need a default?

+general calculator layout

+on click or keyboard event store keyed or clicked value in an array

+on equal event send array to operate function. //This is tricky.
+The operate function only takes 3 parameters, but there will probably be more than that in the array.
+How will I send only the 3 elements of an array at a time?

+in operate function designate which functions are called.

+in operate function store a running total for the entire operation // I don't know if I want to do all of this in the operate function.
+May have to refactor. // Second thought.
+What if I return from the operate function the total instead of storing it in the operate function.
+This would prevent total from being destroyed after every operate call.

+take total and display on calculator.

+reset

+--

+html calculator
+Container
+display
+buttons